ABOUT >> CURRICULUM >>

 Health & Wellness

 Recent brain research makes a clear case that students are simply not active enough.
 By increasing student activity, achievement will rise and negative behaviors will decrease.

-Ludlow-Taylor is one of ten schools chosen to join the new DCPS School Design Lab for the 2018-2019 school year.
-We will focus on developing a Health and Wellness program modeled around Spark, a Harvard-researched book that explains the connection between exercise and the brain.
+For the past four years, Ludlow-Taylor has implemented a Health and Wellness program modeled around Spark, a Harvard-researched book that explains the connection between exercise and the brain.
 The foundational shifts for this program will begin with the following activities:

-The program is being developed by a Design Tea.
+The program is constantly being updated by our Design Team.
 Members are: